juliandeleonguerrero/obsidian-worldbuilding-template/Documentation/03- Community Plugins.md

 ---
 # About Community Plugins

-This worldbuilding template vault includes a few community-developed plugins to help with editing and worldbuilding.
-Obsidian's base functionality includes several plugins, but the Obsidian community has also worked to support Obsidian with various quality of life and functionality-extending plugins.
+This worldbuilding vaults includes a few community-developed plugins to improve upon Obsidian's base functionality, and to add useful quality of life features.

-The community plugins included with this vault are listed below, with instruction on what they do and how to use them.
-Links to the original repositories and documentation are included as well.
-Each plugin's [software license](https://en.wikipedia.org/wiki/Software_license) has also been noted.
+Each community plugin included with this vault are listed below.
+Instructions on what they do and how to use them are also included.
+Finally, each plugin's repo and  [software license](https://en.wikipedia.org/wiki/Software_license) are documented.

 Keep in mind that plugins are *software*.
 If you are experiencing bugs in Obsidian while editing, it may be due to a community plugin.
 I would recommend at least skimming Obsidian's documentation on [community plugins](https://help.obsidian.md/Extending+Obsidian/Community+plugins) for information on how to manage third-party plugins.